Kuadrant/limitador/doc/server/configuration.md

           Include the Limit Name in prometheus label -v...
           Sets the level of verbosity
-      --validate
+      --tracing-host <tracing_host>
+          The host for the tracing service
+      --tracing-port <tracing_port>
+          The port for the tracing service [default: 4317] --validate
           Validates the LIMITS_FILE and exits
   -H, --rate-limit-headers <rate_limit_headers>